Dafunkdoc_Unlimited

 Theological Noncognitivist Since Birth

-Gov. Gavin Newsom ordered California state officials on Thursday to begin dismantling thousands of homeless encampments, the nation’s most sweeping response to a recent Supreme Court ruling that gave governments greater authority to remove homeless people from their streets.
+The directive from Gov. Gavin Newsom is the nation’s most sweeping response to a Supreme Court decision last month that gave local leaders greater authority to remove homeless campers.

 More than in any other state, homeless encampments have been a wrenching issue in California, where housing costs are among the nation’s highest, complicating the many other factors that contribute to homelessness.
 An estimated 180,000 people were homeless last year in California, and most of them were unsheltered.
 Unlike New York City, most jurisdictions in California do not guarantee a right to housing.